-- Certificate registering the legal entity (e.g., Certificate of Incorporation and/or Certificate of Registration of Business Name). - Where ownership, management and control are shared between two or more entities, evidence that the entity nominated as the governing body has the authority and security of tenure to operate the school and be accountable as required. - Constitution of the company or association which owns, manages and/or controls the school. - Supporting documentation that describes the operation of the governing body e.g., committee structure and relationship between the governing body and the Principal (where not evident from the constitution itself), delegations, and governing body policies and procedures such as those relating to conflicts of interest. - Register of governing body members recording the role of each and his or her qualifications for that role.
-All members must be recorded on the register, including ex officio and other non-voting members. - A correctly completed and witnessed statutory declaration from the governing body chair (1) relevant to his or her own fitness and propriety and (2) confirming his or her assessment as to the fitness and propriety of each board or management committee member. - Any instruments executed by the governing body delegating powers and functions, including financial powers, to a sub-committee, Principal, business manager and/or bursar and the curriculum vitae of each person with a delegation. - Principal's job description.

-- The school's strategic plan endorsed by the governing body. - The school's improvement plan endorsed by the governing body. - The annual schedule of financial reports provided to the governing body. - Declaration of legal compliance. - Evidence of training opportunities offered to and undertaken by members which target gaps in members' knowledge and expertise as well as providing regular updates covering accountable and ethical decision making, complaint handling, duty of care and protective behaviours with particular attention paid to the context of school boarding facilities where applicable. - Governing body meeting agendas and minutes together with reports received and considered (typically only for the previous 12 months).
+- Certificate registering the legal entity (e.g., Certificate of Incorporation and/or Certificate of Registration of Business Name). - Where ownership, management and control are shared between two or more entities, evidence that the entity nominated as the governing body has the authority and security of tenure to operate the school and be accountable as required. - Constitution of the entity (eg corporation, association, etc) which owns, manages and/or controls the school. - Governance Handbook/Charter - Supporting documentation that describes the operation of the governing body e.g., committee structure and relationship between the governing body and the Principal (where not evident from the constitution itself), delegations, and governing body policies and procedures such as those relating to conflicts of interest. - Register of governing body members recording the role of each member and their qualifications for that role.
+All members must be recorded on the register, including ex officio and other non-voting members. - A correctly completed and witnessed statutory declaration from the governing body chair (1) relevant to their own fitness and propriety and (2) confirming their assessment as to the fitness and propriety of each board member. - Any instruments executed by the governing body delegating powers and functions, including but not limited to financial powers, to a sub-committee, Principal, business manager and/or bursar and the curriculum vitae of each person with a delegation. - Principal's job description. - The school's strategic plan endorsed by the governing body. - The school's improvement plan endorsed by the governing body. - The annual schedule of financial reports provided to the governing body. - Declaration of legal compliance. - Evidence of training opportunities offered to and undertaken by members which target gaps in members' knowledge and expertise as well as providing regular updates covering accountable and ethical decision making, management of conflicts of interest, complaint handling, duty of care and protective behaviours with particular attention paid to the context of school boarding facilities where applicable. - Governing body meeting agendas and minutes together with reports received and considered (typically only for the previous 12 months). - Where it is not evident from the governing body meeting minutes, a summary of governing body considerations, instructions to school leadership and outcomes in response to the accountabilities (typically only for the preceding 12 to 24 months).